 NOTE: If you have a pending or approved petition or application based on the Violence Against Women Act (VAWA), as a human trafficking victim (T nonimmigrant), or as a victim of a qualifying crime (U nonimmigrant) and you do not feel safe receiving mail about this application at your home address, provide a safe mailing address in Part 2., Item Number 3., and select the box in Item Number 4.
-Only select "Yes" in Item Number 4. if this section is applicable to you, otherwise select "No." The safe mailing address may be a post office box; the address of a friend, your attorney, or a community-based organization that is helping you; or any other address where you can safely and promptly receive mail.
-If you have an your U.S. physical address in Item Numbers 6.a. - 6.e.
+Only select "Yes" in Item Number 4. if this section is applicable to you, otherwise select "No." The safe mailing address may be a post office box; the address of a friend, your attorney, or a community-based organization that is helping you; or any other address where you can safely and promply receive mail.
+If you have an attorney or accredited representative, you may also direct USCIS to send your correspondence and EAD to your attorney's business address by selecting the applicable items on Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, Part 4.
+If your safe mailing address is not the same as the address where you currently reside, provide your U.S. physical address in Item Number 6.